MohitChoudhari/Gratuity-Calculator/README.md

-# Tip-Calculator
+# Mini project
-Mini project using HTML, CSS and JS only.
+Tip Calculator using HTML, CSS and JS only.